alibaba/HandyJSON/README.md

 }
 ```

+## Support Struct

-For struct, since the compiler privide a default empty initializer, we use if for free.
+For struct, since the compiler provide a default empty initializer, we use it for free.

 ```
 struct Animal: HandyJSON {